Roofs and Patios

 Design Patios with Infiltration in Mind

-Choosing materials for a patio surface can increase infiltration and reduce erosion.
+Choosing the right materials for a patio surface can increase infiltration and reduce erosion.

-• Crushed stone: using pea gravel (small gravel used for landscaping) as a patio surface allows water to infiltrate across the whole surface area.
+Pea gravel or crushed stone: allows water to infiltrate across the whole surface area.

-• Permeable pavers: these allow water to infiltrate into cracks in between the paving material, thereby reducing the amount of stormwater runoff from the patio area.
-Areas installed with permeable pavers often have a bed of crushed stone underneath them that also encourages infiltration.
+Permeable pavers: water infiltrates into cracks between each paver.
+Permeable pavers often have a bed of crushed stone underneath them that also encourages infiltration.

 Photo courtesy of Gradient Landscape Architects